Portal 2: Critical reception

 Portal 2s additional gameplay elements, like light bridges, lasers, and the gels, were praised as appropriate additions to the game.
 Reviewers were pleased with the difficulty of the puzzles throughout the game, which appeared visually complicated at first but had uncomplicated solutions.
 Times Evan Narcisse said that he feared the addition of new gameplay elements would "dilute the purity of the experience, but everything's still executed with Valve's high level of charm and panache."
 Tom Hoggins of The Telegraph praised the manner with which these elements were introduced through a "brilliant learning curve of direction, rather than instruction", and considered it a "design ethos that is supremely generous, but dealt with marvellous economy".
 Chris Kohler of Wired wrote that the game's puzzles "never require excessively complicated solutions", and that much of the puzzle solving is "filled with moments that will have you slapping your forehead and thinking, 'Oh my God, I'm such an idiot—why didn't I see that before?.
 Stapleton was not as pleased with the gel additions as with the other new mechanics, calling it "difficult to control".
 He felt that they have "only a couple of uses at most".
-Bright felt that Portal 2 was easier than its predecessor, in part that he felt much of the game was effectively tutorials for the new gameplay additions, requiring "careful use of the tools provided", leaving him with the impression that "the game was on rails".
+Bright felt that Portal 2 was easier than its predecessor; he noted that many levels served primarily as tutorials for new mechanics, requiring "careful use of the tools provided", leaving him with the impression that "the game was on rails".

 The cooperative puzzle solving aspect was highlighted as a valuable addition to the game.
 Welsh called the cooperative mode "one of the most satisfying and genuinely collaborative gaming experiences you can have with a friend".
 Onyett wrote, "Valve knows how a good co-operative mode requires a game design that doesn't simply encourage but requires you to work together.
 In Portal 2, communication is vital to success".
 Several reviewers praised the non-verbal cues that players could initiate to work with their partners.
 Portal 2 was praised for the amount of detail in its design, sound, and music.
 Nelson credited the "sheer amount of detail" put into the game's world, and wrote, "it all feels very real and natural with brief moments where you're simply sucked into this world".
 Onyett was impressed with the amount of visual details and capabilities Valve achieved from their Source game engine and that the added details and animations of the levels "consistently serv[ed] not only to entertain the eye but to expand our understanding of the game's characters".
 Hoggins wrote that the game's world reacted to the player-character Chell's presence "in a startlingly organic way", and praised Valve's design as "an achievement of world-building that compares favourably with BioShocks underwater city of Rapture".